 As you make the transition from high school to college, you may find the expectations are greater and that the study strategies you used in high school no longer guarantee your academic success.
 Engineering students can find academic support through the following programs (also see Tips for Academic Success).
-To view or print a PDF of spring 2013 schedule items, click here.
+To view or print a PDF of Spring 2016 schedule items, click here.

-Peer Advocates - Engineering Peer Advocates are students in their junior or senior year who offer a variety of direct services — academic advising, help with choosing a major, engineering excellence seminars, training in study skills, and career services — as well as referrals to other campus services.
-Peer Advocates receive paraprofessional training from a variety of campus resources.
-The Peer Advocates are located in the BOLD Center, ECCE 100.
-First-year students can learn more about this program on the Peer Advocates page.
+Engineering Ambassadors - Engineering Ambassadors are students in their sophomore, junior or senior year who offer a variety of direct services — peer advising, help with choosing a major, training in study skills, and career services, engineering center tours — as well as referrals to other campus services.
+Engineering Ambassadors receive paraprofessional training from a variety of campus resources.
+First-year students can learn more about this program on the Engineering Ambassadors page.

 Student Success Center - Drop-in tutoring is provided free of charge to all undergraduate students in the college.
-Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center located in room ECCE 107 of the BOLD Center.
+Students in need of one-on-one or small group tutoring for Calculus I, II, III, Differential Equations, Physics, General Chemistry for Engineers (CHEN 1211) and a variety of other courses should visit the Student Success Center website.

 Study Skills Assistance - Individual assistance in study strategies can be obtained from the First-Year Experience Coordinator, who also schedules seminars on topics such as time management, note taking, test preparation, reading strategies, motivation and procrastination, talking with your professors, homework assignments, and accessing resources.
 Emphasis is on first-year and transfer students.
 For more information, call 303-492-1146.